-One of Pastor’s great joys is to teach about communion and then celebrate with families when the big day comes and the child comes to the Lord’s table for the first time.
 Jesus gave himself for the sake of all people, and anyone who believes Christ is truly present in the meal at the altar is welcome to join us.
 Children in our parish most commonly receive instruction when they are third graders, but that shouldn’t limit us as far as welcoming people to the table.
 It’s a gift from God, a meal for the whole family of God, so children are welcome to join us at an early age.
-If you or your child are interested in learning about this sacrament and joining us at the table, please talk with Pastor to work out a good time for classes.
+If you or your child are interested in learning about this sacrament and joining us at the table, please talk with one of the Ministers to work out a good time for classes.

 Affirmation of Baptism (Confirmation)

 At the time of baptism we promise to teach children about the Bible, the Creed, the Lord’s prayer, and how to live as followers of Jesus.
 That’s a lot for infants to take in, so we give it time and continue teaching children as they grow.
 At some point we hope they will choose to claim the gift of faith and live as a follower of Jesus.
 To that end, we offer a three year course for young people who will make such a commitment.
 This allows for a year in the Hebrew Bible (Old Testament), a year in the New Testament, and a year in Luther’s Small Catechism.
-Times and scheduling for this is done with Pastor, who teaches the class.
+Contact one of the Ministers if you would like to find out more about confirmation classes.